A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Related work

 \subsection{Explainability in HRI}

-Explainable artificial intelligence (XAI) has predominantly been explored in the human-computer interaction field \citep{lai2021towards, gambino2022considering} and even though the number of works concerning robots' explainability is increasing, there are still a few studies about XAI within the HRI context \citep{de2017people}.
-Robots introduce an additional layer of complexity to the explainability problem compared to virtual agents due to their embodiment and the broader spectrum of interaction modalities they offer \citep{setchi2020explainable}.
+Explainable Artificial Intelligence (XAI) has predominantly been explored in the human-computer interaction field \citep{lai2021towards, gambino2022considering} but there are still a few studies about XAI within the HRI context \citep{de2017people}.
+Robots introduce additional layers of complexity to the explainability problem than virtual agents due to their embodiment and the higher number of interaction modalities they can handle \citep{setchi2020explainable}.

-Automatic explanation generation with robots has been investigated in several interaction contexts, such as planning \citep{chakraborti2017plan} and human-robot collaboration \citep{matarese2023ex}.
-For instance, \cite{chakraborti2017plan} generated explanations while trying to resolve the discrepancies between the robot and human's internal models.
-Diversely, \cite{tabrez2019explanation} tackled the problem by focusing on users' task understanding to detect incomplete or incorrect beliefs about the robot's functioning. \cite{matarese2023ex} focused on explainable robots' influence when providing explanations that consider the human-robot common ground, also regarding people's personality traits \citep{matarese2023natural}.
+Regarding robot planning, \cite{chakraborti2017plan} generated explanations while trying to resolve the discrepancies between the robot and human's internal models.
+Diversely, \cite{tabrez2019explanation} tackled the problem by focusing on users' task understanding to detect incomplete or incorrect beliefs about the robot's functioning.
+Instead, concerning human-robot collaboration, \cite{matarese2023ex} focused on explainable robots' influence when providing explanations that consider their common ground, also regarding people's personality traits \citep{matarese2023natural}.

-Visual explanations with robots have been proposed for several purposes, such as navigation \citep{maruyama2022visual, halilovic2023visuo}.
-However, more importantly for the scope of this work, \cite{zhu2022affective} proposed a multi-modal explanation framework that coupled visual-based with verbal-based explanations to explain facial emotion recognition.
-Moreover, \cite{sobrin2024enhancing} presented a preliminary study proposing a vision-language model that allows the robot to generate explanations combining data from its logs and the images it captures.
+Visual explanations have also been explored in robotics \citep{maruyama2022visual, halilovic2023visuo}.
+Notably, \cite{zhu2022affective} introduced a multi-modal framework combining visual and verbal explanations for facial emotion recognition.
+Additionally, \cite{sobrin2024enhancing} presented a preliminary study on a vision-language model enabling robots to generate explanations by integrating log and video data.